bpetcaughCU/puddle/README.md

 - Abstract Syntax Trees (ASTs)
 - Basic interpretation of code

 The language enforces strict rules to make parsing predictable, such as requiring all variable names to begin with the letter **Q**.
+Filenames for this language have an extension of ".pud"

 Puddle is intentionally minimal and is used as a teaching tool rather than a production language.